mhadaily/gatsby-starter-typescript-power-blog/README.md

 ## Gatsby 2 Power blog starter with Typescript
 More features are coming, stay tuned!

+## Success Stories:
+- I am using this template for my website https://www.majidhajian.com

 ### Description
 This is a standard starter with Typescript, TSLint, StyleLint, Prettier, Lint-Staged(Husky), Sass, StyleComponent, PWA